River vs. Lake: How to Rig Smart Bait for Moving vs. Still Water

 No Pause on Structure

-Strikes often happen on the pause at breaks, grass edges, and shade transitions.
+Strikes often happen when the bait stops and struggles at breaks, grass edges, and shade transitions.

-🎣 Pro Tip — Two Rods, Two Profiles
+🎣 Pro Tip — Two Rods, Two Approaches

-Keep one rod rigged for current (split shot + soft pulses) and one for still water (light leader + slow roll).
-Swap locations without re-tying — and log which cadence produced so you can duplicate it fast.
+Keep one rod rigged for current (split shot + natural drift) and one for still water (light leader + slow retrieve).
+Swap locations without re-tying and log which presentation produces.

 Ready to fish anywhere?